lukaszlew/accurating/README.md

 # AccuRating

+Library computing accurate ratings based on match results.

+## Usage

+Take a look at the unit test.

 ## Is AccuRating accurate?

 Yes.
 With the same data, AccuRating will return much more accurate ratings than chess ELO or EGD.